 Since moving, and going from putting $1,700 each month on debt to paying nearly $1,000 per month in rent, I have felt like a pretty crappy personal finance blogger.
 My current debt updates have been stagnant, as I’ve been trying to adjust to my new financial situation, and I’ve missed publishing exciting posts about reaching new increments, like paying off $10,000 of debt in 6 months.

 In the back of mind, I knew what some of my financial goals were for this year, but I couldn’t set deadlines until I knew one thing: how much my tax return was going to be.
 On Monday afternoon, Mom let me know that my T4 had arrived in their mailbox.
 Being the organized (and anxious) person that I am, I was ready for this moment weeks ago.
-All of my other numbers were entered into my UFile account and the only thing missing was my T4 information.
+All of my other numbers were entered and the only thing missing was my T4 information.

 Did that make your jaw drop?
 Mine is still on the floor at my parents’ house. $2,756.
 That’s almost an entire month’s salary for me.
 And, when it gets deposited into my bank account (2-3 weeks from now), it’s going to make many of my goals that much more achievable.